New York: London: Tokyo:

 General Data Protection Regulation (GDPR)

-The GDPR is a comprehensive data protection law that applies to all businesses operating in the EU or handling EU citizens’ data.
-It requires businesses to obtain explicit consent for data collection and provides individuals with rights to access and delete their data.
+The GDPR applies to all businesses operating in the EU or handling data of EU citizens.
+It requires explicit consent for data collection and gives individuals the right to access, correct, and delete their information.
+This regulation sets a high standard for privacy and data security.

 Consumer Rights Directive

-This directive ensures that consumers have clear information about their purchases and the right to return goods within 14 days.
-It applies to all EU member states, creating a uniform standard for consumer protection.
+This directive ensures that consumers receive clear information about their purchases and have the right to return goods within 14 days.
+It creates a uniform standard for consumer protection across all EU member states, enhancing buyer confidence.

 Compliance in Asia-Pacific